5l1v3r1/token-hunter/README.md

 `./token-hunter.py -gms 123456`

 Finds all projects for group 123456 as well as all of the personal projects for the group members.
-The `-s` switch tells token-crypt to search GitLab Snippets associated with each found project for sensitive data.
+The `-s` switch tells token-crypt to search GitLab snippets associated with each found project for sensitive data.

 `./token-hunter.py -gmsi 123456`

 Finds all projects for group 123456 as well as all of the personal projects for the group members.
-The `-s` switch tells token-crypt to search GitLab Snippets associated with each found project for sensitive data.
-The `-i` switch tell token-crypt to also search issues and discussions/comments for each of the found projects for sensitive data.  **CAUTION** This configuration has the potential to pull a lot of data!
+The `-s` switch tells token-crypt to search GitLab snippets associated with each found project for sensitive data.
+The `-i` switch tell token-crypt to also search issues and discussions  for each of the found projects for sensitive data.  **CAUTION** This configuration has the potential to pull a lot of data!

+`./token-hunter.py -gmsit 123456 -u https://mygitlab-instance.com -p http://127.0.01:8080 -c /Users/hacker/owasp_zap_ca_cert.cer`

+Performs the same asset searches as the previous example against a self-hosted installation of GitLab running at `https://mygitlab-instance.com`.
+Requests and responses that the tool generates are proxied through `http://127.0.01:8080` using the certificate defined at the fully qualified path `/Users/hacker/owasp_zap_ca_cert.cer` to decrypt the TLS traffic.
+Timestamps and origin IP are excluded from the output with the `-t` switch.

 # Contributing